-Hmgb1-/- and / embryonic fibroblast immortalized with large T antigen [HM-201]
+Hmgb1 knock out and wild type embryonic fibroblast immortalized with large T antigen [HM-201]

 HMGBiotech distributes the knockout cells generated by the laboratory of Prof. Marco E. Bianchi for research purposes.
 San Raffaele Research Institute remains the owner of the intellectual property associated to these cells, and requires anyone interested in acquiring them to sign an MTA.
 Please send a mail to email@example.com for MTA processing.